 Before we left we didn’t have a whole lot of 4WD experience and were frankly lucky we were shown the ropes by the many enthusiasts and experts along the way who relish the opportunity to share wisdom with newbies.

-Regardless of whether you are a novice like us or a seasoned veteran, the journey up Cape York to the Tip is one that requires careful planning and preparation to complete.
+Regardless of whether you are a novice like us or a seasoned veteran, the journey up Cape York to Pajinka at the northern tip of Australia is one that requires careful planning and preparation to complete.

 During our three-week trip from Cairns to Cape York, we put together the complete Cape York trip checklist of exactly what to pack for Cape York.